oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

         + qck-ocne19-w2 `# sudo restorecon -vF /scratch/rac/cluster01`

   **Notes:**
-  * Change these paths as per location of your environment for setting Oracle RAC.
+  * Change these paths as required for the location of your environment for deploying Oracle RAC.
-  * In case of more worker nodes, you will need to repeat those commands for those worker nodes as well.
+  * If you want to deploy more worker nodes, you will need to repeat those commands for each of these worker nodes.

 ### Using CVU to Validate Readiness for Worker Node